rabbitmq/erlang-rpm/README.md

 # Zero-dependency Erlang RPM for RabbitMQ

-This is a (virtually) zero dependency 64-bit Erlang RPM package that provides just enough to run RabbitMQ.
+This is a (virtually) zero dependency 64-bit Erlang RPM package that provides **just enough to run RabbitMQ**.
-It may be easier to install than RPMs provided by Erlang Solutions in certain environments.
+It may be easier to install than other Erlang RPMs in most environments.
 It may or may not be suitable for running other Erlang-based software or 3rd party RabbitMQ plugins.

 This package has an **implicit OpenSSL/libcrypto dependency** (see below).

+Team RabbitMQ also packages [recent Erlang/OTP releases for Debian](https://github.com/rabbitmq/erlang-debian-package/).

 ## Provided Erlang/OTP Versions